 Recent research shows that boys and girls are equally affected.

-Some Dyslexia may have behavioural concerns due to the struggle they face but not caused due to Dyslexia.
+Some dyslexic individuals may have behavioural concerns due to the struggle they face but NOT caused due to Dyslexia.

 ADD is Attention Deficit Disorder and Attention Deficit Hyperactive disorder.
 This can be well treated with appropriate therapy.

-In the past, it was throught that the earliest, a learner could be identified was at six year but with findings of recent studies, it is evident that there are many signs evident at the age of three which may suggest, a child is prone to having difficulties.
-It id best to identify Early -to have Early Intervention.
+In the past, it was thought that the earliest a learner could be identified for learning difficulties/ dyslexia was at six years of age but recent studies suggest that there are many signs evident at the age of 3.5 which may suggest that a child is prone to having difficulties.
+It is best to identify the signs early to have early intervention.